 Some of the participants from the National Championship events will be invited to play in the Future Stars Series International Week event that will be held in the fall of 2020 at Fenway Park in Boston pitting the best young players from the United States against a team of the best young players from around the world.

 “We couldn’t be more excited to bring the NBFSS National Tournament to Southwest Louisiana and Lake Charles.
 I’ve had the privilege of building some great relationships in this area over the years.
 I signed my first big leaguer in Lake Charles, Josh Prince.
 From Coach Cecchini and the entire Barbe Program, Chad Hebert at Sam Houston High School, and the staff at McNeese State, this community has always treated me like family.
 MLB veteran and P15 Co-Catching Coordinator Danny Ardoin is here in Lake Charles.
-Danny, along with the 2D sports family, is extremely close to P15.
+Danny is extremely close to P15.
 I cannot wait to bring the Future Stars Series to this region.
 I know this will be a unique experience for the NBFSS National Tournament and a great opportunity to share in the culture of this great community,” said Jeremy Booth, Program 15 founder and CEO/President of Baseball Operations for NBFSS.

 “The entire team at Visit Lake Charles is pleased to be the host for this world class baseball event in the Youth Sports Capital of Louisiana.
 We invite all team members, family, friends and the community to enjoy the excitement of the games at our sports facilities along with the attractions, food, culture and the great outdoors that Southwest Louisiana has to offer,” said Kyle Edmiston, President/CEO of Visit Lake Charles.
 “I also want to encourage the community from around Southwest LA to come out to watch these young men play.
 I guarantee that several of the participants will be playing major league baseball in the not too distant future.”